SDETKasim/harbor_freight_demo/README.md

-## 🏁Installation Steps / QuickStart Guide!🏁 🤗
+## Installation Steps / QuickStart Guide!⭐

 In order to use the framework: